-“The park presented many challenges, some of which were a bit too hard to overcome.
+“The park presented many challenges, some of which were…. impossible to overcome.
 There’s a reason why the digital world has to be kept a secret.
 People aren’t ready.”

-Eiji is reminded of the plane crash.
-He can still hear the screams and the terrible sound of the falling plane slicing through the air.
+Eiji thinks about the plane crash.
+He can still hear the screams and the terrible sound of the plane slicing through the air as it fell

 “There are bad people out there Eiji.
-People who will misuse Digimon for nefarious reasons.
-It’s already happening.
-It started small.
-Most of the crimes went unnoticed.
+People who will misuse Digimon.
+Digimon Crimes started small.
 A game server would crash or a website would get overloaded, but they were brushed off as pranks.
-Soon, the news started mentioning reports of identity theft and random acts of terrorism.
+Soon, the news started trickling in about identity theft and random acts of terrorism.
 You saw what happened to that plane.
-There are already people committing Digimon crime at a concerning scale, but the world leaders and international organizations are covering it up.”
+There are already people committing Digimon crime at a concerning scale, but the world leaders and international organizations are covering it up!”

-Ryusenji sighs as he continues his explanation “Can you imagine what would happen if a criminal used one of the park’s mascots for an act of cyber-terrorism?
+Ryusenji takes a moment to compose himself.
+His hands shake from the anger but slowly still.
+“Can you imagine what would happen if a criminal used one of the park’s mascots for an act of cyber-terrorism?
 Can you imagine the scandal?
 Publicizing the Digital world means publicizing Digimon Crimes, and the world just isn’t ready.
-Can you imagine the panic?”
+Imagine the panic that would cause.”

-“There is another world beyond the network where Digimon is alive, Eiji.
+The professor wakes from his trance and remembers where he is.
+“There is another world beyond the network where Digimon are alive.
 The real world and the digital world both coexist.
 Do you want to see it?”

-Eiji’s confusion is overwhelmed by curiosity.
-“Yes of course” he replies with a hint of skepticism trailing on his words.
-He’d only known the digital world through the black and white screen he carried around on the palm-sized device he made from salvaged parts.
+“Yes of course” Eiji replies with a hint of skepticism clinging to his words.
+He’d only known the digital world through the black and white screen of the palm-sized device he made from salvaged parts.